SceneCompleter: Dense 3D Scene Completion for Generative Novel View Synthesis: Experiments

-In this section, we systematically conduct ablation studies to validate the effectiveness of our design.
-Specifically, we focus on two crucial components: the joint modeling of geometry and appearance, which ensures structural consistency during 3D scene completion, and the global scene embedder, which provides holistic scene understanding for improved completion quality, especially when large areas of the scene are missing.
+In this section, we conduct an ablation study to validate the effectiveness of our design.
+Specifically, we focus on two crucial components: the joint modeling of geometry and appearance, which ensures structural consistency during 3D scene completion, and the global scene embedder, which provides holistic scene understanding for improved completion quality.

+\textbf{Quantitative Results.} Table~\ref{tab:comp_ablation} shows the results of our quantitative ablation study.
+As observed, after removing the depth guidance, both 2D and 3D metrics decrease, with significant drops in LPIPS and SSIM.
+This highlights the importance of modeling geometry for achieving reasonable and structured image completion.
+Additionally, when the Scene Embedder is ablated, both 2D and 3D metrics show some decline, which aligns with our qualitative analysis, where we observed that the Scene Embedder helps the model handle detailed information more effectively.

 \textbf{Qualitative Results.} Figure~\ref{fig:ablation_vis} presents our qualitative ablation study.
 From the figure, we observe the following key points: 1) Simultaneously modeling geometry is crucial for accurate geometric structure prediction.
 For example, in the second row, the image after completion still contains significant noise, likely due to the absence of depth information for flat surfaces.
 Additionally, in the second column, the lack of geometric structure information results in unreasonable floating shadows in the missing areas, which would be even more evident in the depth map as incorrect.
 2) The global scene information encoded by the scene embedder plays a critical role in handling fine details.
 For instance, in the first column, the beams appear structurally deformed, with their sharp edges lost, and in the fourth row, the bike’s projection information appears messy.
 When scene information is available, the model can accurately infer the bike's structure, but in its absence, it generates incorrect structures.